-- Content may only be submitted to a single competition.
-A program submitted to a regional competition may not then be submitted to a national competition or another regional competition. - All craft-category submissions associated with a program must be submitted to the same competition as the program. - Eligibility for a regional competition is determined by the date the production was first telecast or made available via VOD in a region. - Eligibility for a national competition is determined by the date the production was first telecast or made available via VOD nationally. - For national eligibility, the national broadcast or VOD premiere must have occurred (a) during the national competition's eligibility period, and (b) within twenty-four (24) months of the first regional distribution of any kind.
+- Content may only be submitted to a single competition. - A program submitted to a regional competition may not then be submitted to a national competition or another regional competition. - Content along with all craft-category submissions associated with that content must be submitted to the same regional or national competition. - Splitting entries for the same content between regional and national competitions is not allowed. - In general, the first accepted submission to any Emmy competition shall determine the regional-vs-national standing of the content - Eligibility for a regional competition is determined by the date the production was first telecast or made available via VOD in a region. - Eligibility for a national competition is determined by the date the production was first telecast or made available via VOD nationally. - For national eligibility, the national broadcast or VOD premiere must have occurred: - (a) during the national competition's eligibility period, and - (b) within twenty-four (24) months of the first regional distribution of any kind.